14K Gold, Diamonds, Sold

-I spend many hours in my shop, working on jewelry; it usually takes several steps and pieces of equipment to produce one piece of jewelry.
+I spend many hours in my studio, working on jewelry; it usually takes several steps and pieces of equipment to produce one piece of jewelry.
 The design is hand sawed from a sheet of either sterling or gold using a small saw and 0/4 or 0/5 blades.
 Depending on what I’m making, this can take several hours.

 The piece then needs to have all the rough inside edges filed smoothly, in order to do this I use high quality Swiss files and/or a dremel tool with small sanding belts to get into tight areas, then smooth both sides on a flat sanding block.